I love reading. I read a couple of books a month. And, as you know, I’m fascinated with the weird ways our brain works and the biology of the mind.

 3. The Brain: The Story of You by David Eagleman – This is not the most detailed book about the brain out there, but it did become a bestseller for a reason.
 It’s very easy to read, and is a good introduction that will pique your curiosity and make you want to learn more.
 A great option if you’re not a big reader.

-4. Other Minds: The Octopus and the Evolution of Intelligent Life by Peter Godfrey-Smith – I’m cheating with this one, as it’s currently on my bedside table and I’m about to start reading it.
-I still wanted to include it on the list because I’m very excited about it.
+4. Other Minds: The Octopus and the Evolution of Intelligent Life by Peter Godfrey-Smith – This one almost reads like a novel.
 It’s all about how the octopus mind works, and what it’s like to have eight tentacles that are so packed with neurons that they virtually think for themselves.
+The author’s thesis is that intelligent life evolved not once, but twice, and that octopuses are the closest we’ll ever get to communication with aliens.

 5. Neuroscience For Dummies by Frank Amthor – Don’t laugh.
 This book has been very valuable in my studies to quickly double-check on concepts.
 I’m not a huge fan of the tone and things are not always written “for dummies” like you’d want it to, but it’s a great reference book you can use as a complement in your journey to understand how the brain works.